Laura Michaels' MinGW FAQ

 1. Unix style tools

 Many users have found Win32 or DOS versions of Unix programming tools very helpful.
 Search for the Gnuwin32 project at Sourceforge or UnxUtils at Sourceforge or archives of the Virtually UN*X tools.
 Gnuish MS-DOS collections found at many ftp archives have older versions of the standard GNU utilities ported to 16 bit DOS.
 Less, http://www.greenwoodsoftware.com/less/ is a very nice file filter for viewing files quickly.
 It's similar to the DOS more program, but less does more.
-Microsoft is now offering a shell called Powershell at their web site.
-It works on later versions of Windows and among other things, emulates popular Unix/Linux shell commands.
+The most up-to-date version of Unix style tools I've been able to find is the Busybox-W32 project.
+Busybox is a lightweight, compact replacement of standard GNU utilities and Busybox-W32 is a port of a version of it to Windows.
 I also want to mention msys at the MinGW site.
-It gives a Linux like shell environment and standard linux tools.
-It's great for compiling programs that need to go through the ./configure protocol.
+It provides a Linux like shell environment and standard GNU tools.
+It's indispensible for compiling programs that need to go through the ./configure protocol.
+There's also GNU Bash for Windows which is based on a Cygwin port, but provides all the necessary files so you don't need to install Cygwin to use it.
+Microsoft is offering a shell called Powershell at their web site.
+It works on later versions of Windows and, among other things, provides some emulation of popular DOS, Unix/Linux shell commands.

 2. DOS tools